 Pay by Experience Level for Medical / Health Claims Examiner

 Median of all compensation (including tips, bonus, and overtime) by years of experience.

 The average worker who claims fewer than five years of experience earns around $34K.
-In contrast, however, individuals who report five to 10 years in this occupation see a much larger median of $40K.
-Health Claims Examiners with one to two decades of relevant experience report an average salary of approximately $40K.
-More than 20 years of experience seem related to solid financial gains; veterans in this group report earning a median of $41K.
+In contrast, however, individuals who report five to 10 years in this occupation see a much larger median of $39K.
+On average, Health Claims Examiners make $39K following one to two decades on the job.
+Health Claims Examiners who have spent more than 20 years on the job report earning a significantly higher median of $42K.

 Key Stats for Medical / Health Claims Examiner

 based on 26 votes.